One of IMPLAN’s many uses is to simply quantify the impact of a given industry on its local economy—not a specific firm, but an entire sector.

 - Provide 1 out of every 16 jobs in the entire state of California.

-While these headlining figures are compelling enough, one of the most interesting elements of the study is the depth in which the researchers could view the effects of the sector’s spending.
-The economic ripple effects of their collective $132 billion in direct goods and services are captured in Indirect and Induced Effects as the study tracks the monies spent by nonprofits and their employees throughout the larger economy.
+While these headlining figures are compelling enough, one of the most interesting elements of the study is the detail with which the researchers were able to examine the effects of the sector’s spending.
+The economic ripple effects of their collective $132 billion in direct goods and services are captured in their study's indirect and induced effects as the study tracks the monies spent by nonprofits and their employees throughout the larger economy.

 - Nearly 800,000 full-time jobs